Working with Terrain

 Using the Terrain Object

 A Terrain object can be defined by using the Terrain object editor or through FreeFlyer script.
 When defining the Terrain object, it will require terrain data to be loaded using one of the approved terrain data file formats that has already been processed by the Terrain Index Generator.
-The different approaches are covered below.

 Defining Terrain with the Object Editor

-To define the Terrain object within the object browser, you will use the Terrain object editor.
+To define the Terrain object within the object browser, use the Terrain object editor.
 The Terrain object editor contains a properties page that allows you to load any number of Terrain Data Files, also known as raster files.

 Terrain Object Editor